 How much do Cantabrian anchovies cost at Carrefour?

-Cantabrian anchovies at Carrefour vary considerably by brand.
-Mid-range options (like Ortiz) are between €3-€6 per 30-50g drained can, which is equivalent to €60-€120/kg.
-Premium options can exceed €8-€10 per can.
-Carrefour's private labels, which are not always from the Cantabrian Sea, start from €1.50-€3 per can.
+Cantabrian anchovies at Carrefour vary considerably depending on the brand.
+Mid-range options (like Ortiz) are between €3-6 per 30-50g drained can, which is equivalent to €60-120/kg.
+Premium options can exceed €8-10 per can.
+Carrefour's private labels, which are not always from the Cantabrian Sea, start from €1.50-3 per can.

 What is the difference between Cantabrian anchovies and others?

-What does anchovies 00 or Selection mean?
+What does 00 or Selection anchovies mean?

-How are anchovies preserved once opened?
+How should anchovies be stored once opened?

 Once the can is opened, transfer any leftover anchovies to a glass or ceramic container, making sure they are completely covered in oil.
 Store in the refrigerator and consume within 3-5 days.
-Do not store the opened metal can directly in the refrigerator, as the metal can impart a metallic taste to the product.
+Do not store the open metal can directly in the refrigerator, as the metal can impart a metallic taste to the product.

 Can premium anchovies be bought online?